 Fall is truly one of the most colorful times of year thanks to brightly colored leaves.

-These sheets were created by Nature Inspired Learning and are for personal use only for your home or classroom.
+These sheets were created by Nature Inspired Learning and are for personal use only for your home, classroom, or public library.
 All of these free printable fall themed coloring pages are for non-commercial use.
 See full disclosure.
-Have questions, send me an email at julie (at) natureinspiredlearning (dot) com